 - A. Each nursing facility shall have a formally organized nursing service with an organization chart reflecting the lines of communication.
 The authority, responsibilities and duties for each nursing service position and/or category shall be clearly delineated in writing through job descriptions. - B. The nursing service shall be under the direction of a Director of Nurses who shall be a registered nurse and employed full-time.
-A relief registered nurse shall be employed to insure full-time coverage in the absence (including vacation, sick time, days off, or other) of the designated registered nurse. - 1.
-The Director of Nurses shall not be the administrator nor the assistant administrator and shall: - a.
+A relief registered nurse shall be employed to ensure full-time coverage in the absence (including vacation, sick time, days off, or other) of the designated registered nurse. - 1.
+The Director of Nurses shall not be the administrator nor the assistant administrator and shall:

+- a.
 Have at least two (2) years' experience in nursing supervision or, by training and experience, shall have demonstrated competency in nursing service management; - b.
-Be employed by only one facility in said capacity; and - c.
-Be responsible for the total nursing service which shall include no less than: - (1) Development, maintenance and evaluation of standards of nursing practice; - (2) Development and periodic revision of nursing policies and procedure manuals; - (3) Recommendation to the nursing facility's administration of the number and categories of nursing personnel required to provide resident care; - (4) Training, assignment, supervision and evaluation of personnel;

-- (5) Coordination of nursing care services with other services, e.g., medical, nutrition, etc.; and - (6) All other functions and activities related to nursing service management. - C. Each facility shall have a registered nurse on the premises twenty-four (24) hours a day.
-In addition, the necessary nursing service personnel (licensed and non-licensed) shall be in sufficient numbers on a twenty-four (24) hour basis, to assess the needs of resident, o develop and implement resident care plans, to provide direct resident care services, and to perform other related activities to maintain the health, safety and welfare of residents. - 1.
-There shall be a master plan of the staffing pattern for providing twenty-four (24) hour nursing service; for the distribution of nursing personnel for each floor and/or residential area; for the replacement of nursing personnel; and for forecasting future needs.
-The staffing pattern shall include provisions for nurses, aides, orderlies and other personnel as required. - 2.
-The number and type of nursing personnel shall be based on resident care needs and classifications as determined for each residential area.
-Each nursing facility shall be responsible to have sufficient qualified staff to meet the needs of the residents. - 3.
-At least one individual who is certified in Basic Life Support must be available twenty- four hours a day (24 hrs./day) within the nursing facility.
+Be employed by only one (1) facility in said capacity; and - c.
+Be responsible for the total nursing service which shall include no less than: - (1) Development, maintenance and evaluation of standards of nursing practice; - (2) Development and periodic revision of nursing policies and procedure manuals; - (3) Recommendation to the nursing facility's administration of the number and categories of nursing personnel required to provide resident care; - (4) Training, assignment, supervision and evaluation of personnel; - (5) Coordination of nursing care services with other services, e.g., medical, nutrition, etc.; and - (6) All other functions and activities related to nursing service management. - C. Each facility shall have a registered nurse on the premises twenty-four (24) hours a day.
+In addition, the necessary nursing service personnel (licensed and non-licensed) shall be in sufficient numbers on a twenty-four (24) hour basis, to assess the needs of resident, to develop and implement resident care plans, to provide direct resident care services, and to perform other related activities to maintain the health, safety and welfare of residents. - 1.
+There shall be a master plan of the staffing pattern for providing twentyfour (24) hour direct care nursing service; for the distribution of direct care nursing personnel for each floor and/or residential area; for the replacement of direct care nursing personnel; and for forecasting future needs.
+The staffing pattern shall include provisions for registered nurses, licensed practical nurses, nursing assistants, medication technicians, licensed physical therapists, licensed occupational therapists, licensed speech-language pathologists, physical therapist assistants and other personnel as required. - Each nursing facility shall include direct caregivers, including at least one